 Enchanting Padova

 Padova is sadly neglected by the millions and millions of tourists who visit the Veneto each year.
-Most of them rush off to Venice, Verona or Lake Garda, with hardly a thought for the wonderful towns and villages that they are missing out on.
-Places like Asolo, Marostica and Padova are top of that "missed" list.
+Most of them rush off to Venice, Verona, or Lake Garda with hardly a thought for the wonderful towns and villages that they are missing out on.
+Places like Asolo, Marostica and Padova.

 Perhaps it is the 60,000 students who attend one of the world's oldest universities?
 Perhaps it is the energy and enthusiasm for life that the locals are renowned for?

 Soon you'll be part of the stream, rushing about on your bicycle like everyone else here.
-Maybe that's another reason it is such a great town; there's hardly a car anywhere in the old town - simply everyone goes by bike.
+Maybe that's another reason it is such a great town; there's hardly a car anywhere in the old town—simply everyone goes by bike or walks the car-free cobbled lanes.

 Answer: Yes, it is.
 Padova is the Italian name and Padua is the English name.